-(d) All measurements and totalizing readings (with the exception of depth to most-shallow ground water obtained pursuant to Subsection F of this section shall be obtained to the nearest 0.1 feet.
-Downhole cameras that use a measurement system other than 0.1-foot increments are authorized for use; however the permittee shall report the direct measurement/reading obtained and the calculated conversion in 0.1-feet on the written log.
+(d) All measurements and totalizing readings (with the exception of depthto-most-shallow ground water obtained pursuant to Subsection F of this section shall be obtained to the nearest 0.1 feet.
+Downhole cameras that use a measurement system other than 0.1 foot increments are authorized for use; however the permittee shall report the direct measurement/reading obtained and the calculated conversion in 0.1 feet on the written log. (e) All measurements and totalizing readings shall be obtained at the top of the well casing.

-(e) All measurements and totalizing readings shall be obtained at the top of the well casing. (f) The downhole camera shall be lowered into the monitoring well at a consistent speed that allows for clear video capture and does not disturb sediments in the well.
+(f) The downhole camera shall be lowered into the monitoring well at a consistent speed that allows for clear video capture and does not disturb sediments in the well. (g) Lowering of the downhole camera shall be paused long enough to clearly identify totalizing readings at the following points: denth to most shallow ground water:

-(g) Lowering of the downhole camera shall be paused long enough to clearly identify totalizing readings at the following points: depth-to-most-shallow ground water; depth of the top of the screened interval; depth of the bottom of screened interval; and the bottom of the well.
+clearly identify totalizing readings at the following points: depth-to-most-shallow ground water; depth of the top of the screened interval; depth of the bottom of screened interval; and the bottom of the well.

-(2) The permittee shall submit written and video monitoring well camera logs for every monitoring well viewed with a downhole camera, along with a copy of an up to date facility map showing the location and identification of each monitoring well.
+(2) The permittee shall submit written and video monitoring well camera logs for every monitoring well viewed with a downhole camera, along with a copy of an up-to-date facility map showing the location and identification of each monitoring well.
 The permittee shall submit the logs to the department within 60 days following the date of the well inspection.

 (a) The written monitoring well camera log shall include the following general information: name of the dairy facility; discharge permit number; permittee's name; monitoring well identification; date and time of the monitoring well camera inspection; location of the monitoring well relative to a source or facility landmark; camera manufacturer and model; names of camera operator and any technical assistants; diameter of the casing (in inches); and a description of the physical condition of the well's concrete pad, shroud, casing and screened interval.
-The written log shall include measurements of distance from top of the well casing to the surface of the concrete pad; height from ground surface to the top of the concrete pad; and depth-to-most-shallow ground water measured using an electronic water level indicator pursuant to Subsection F of this section.
-The written log shall also include totalizing readings obtained from the downhole camera including the initial reading at the top of the well casing; depth to most shallow ground water using the borehole camera; depth of the top of the screened interval; depth of the bottom of screened interval; and the bottom of the well (total depth).
-The length of the screened interval shall be calculated by subtracting the depth of the top of the top of the screened interval shall be interval and recorded on the log.
+The written log shall include measurements of distance from top of the well casing to the surface of the concrete pad; height from ground surface to the top of the concrete pad; and depth to-most-shallow ground water measured using an electronic water level indicator pursuant to Subsection F of this section.
+The written log shall also include totalizing readings obtained from the downhole camera including the initial reading at the top of the screened interval; depth of the bottom of screened interval; and the bottom of the well (total depth).
+The length of the screened interval shall be calculated by subtracting the depth of the top of the screened interval from the depth of the bottom of screened interval and recorded on the log.